rtennety/Voxel4D/README.md

 > **Author:** Rohan Tennety

-**Voxel4D: Vision-Centric 4D Occupancy Forecasting and Planning via World Models for Autonomous Driving - Works inmultiple conditions, rain, snow, night, etc.**
+**Voxel4D: Vision-Centric 4D Spatial Forecasting and Planning via World Models for Autonomous Driving - Works inmultiple conditions, rain, snow, night, etc.**

 ## Abstract

-**4D Occupancy Forecasting and Planning via World Model**.
+**4D Spatial Forecasting and Planning via World Model**.
 Voxel4D takes observations and trajectories as input, incorporating flexible action conditions for **action-controllable generation**.
 By leveraging world knowledge and the generative capacity of the world model, I further integrate it with a planner for **continuous forecasting and planning**.

 ## Getting Started